tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 **Supported encryption**

 - Pod-to-pod traffic
-- Encryption for direct node-to-node communication is only supported on managed clusters deployed on EKS (AWS CNI) and AKS (Azure CNI).
+- Encryption for direct node-to-node communication is only supported on managed clusters deployed on EKS (AWS CNI) and AKS (Azure CNI)

 **Required**